Sinkhole Questions & Answers

 Are there any sinkholes in Dunedin?

-The City of Dunedin maintains records of subsidence locations, some of which may be sinkholes.
-There is a map available for public view in the waiting room of the Planning & Development office at 737 Louden Avenue, 2nd floor.
-Please contact the Building Division at 727-298-3210 to review the subsidence documentation.
+The City of Dunedin maintains building permit records of subsidence repair locations, some of which may be sinkholes.
+There is a map available for public view in the waiting room of the Planning & Development office at 737 Louden Avenue.
+Please contact the Building Division at 727-298-3210 to review building permit records.